2raj2raj/bitcoin-educational-content/courses/pos305/en.md

 ### Dark and Light mode

 Users of BTCPay Server can choose between a Light or Dark mode version of the UI.
-Customer- facing pages won’t change.
-They use customer- preferred settings regarding dark or light mode.
+Customer-facing pages won’t change.
+They use customer-preferred settings regarding dark or light mode.

-### Hide Sensitive info toggle
+### Hide Sensitive Info Toggle

-The hide sensitive info button brings a quick and simple layer of security.
+The Hide Sensitive Info button provides a quick and simple layer of security.
 Whenever you need to operate your BTCPay Server, but there might be people lurking over your shoulder in a public space, turn on Hide Sensitive Info, and all the values in BTCPay Server will be hidden.
-One might be able to look over your shoulder but can no longer see the values you are dealing with.
+One might be able to look over your shoulder, but can no longer see the values you are dealing with.

 ### Manage Account

-Once the user account has been created, this is where to manage passwords, 2fa, or API kes.
+Once the user account has been created, this is where to manage passwords, 2FA, or API keys.

 ### Manage Account - Account